tensorleap/tensorleap/examples/squad_albert/README.md

 #### *Sample Loss Analysis*
 In this section, we can see the results of a gradient-based explanatory algorithm to interpret what drives the model to make specific predictions.
-It is enables us to analyze which of the informative features contributes most to the loss function.
+It enables us to analyze which of the informative features contributes most to the loss function.
 We then generate a heatmap with these features that shows the relevant information.

 Let’s analyze the following sample containing the question: “when did Beyonce release ‘formation’?”.
 The correct predicted answer is: “February 6, 2016”.
 We see that the tokens that had the most impact on the model’s prediction are:
 ‘when’, ‘one’, ‘day’, ‘before’.
-Also, the answer tokens:’ february’, ‘6’,’ 2016′.
+Also, the answer tokens:’ February’, ‘6’,’ 2016′.

 ![Sample Loss Analysis](images/Sample_Loss_Analysis.png)